Last updated 25/08/2015

 What is a “personal offer”

-The test to determine whether a personal offer has been made is contained in s708(10) is that the offer:
+The test to determine whether a personal offer has been made is contained in s708(2).
+A personal offer:

 - may only be accepted by the person to whom it is made; and